sit/wrkb/kb/champions/volibear.md

   - 40.0
   - 45.0
   - 50.0
-  description: 'Volibear mauls an enemy, dealing 5 / 30 / 55 / 80 ( +100% AD +5% bonus
+  description: 'Volibear mauls an enemy, dealing 5 / 30 / 55 / 80 ( +100% AD + 6.5%
-    HP ) physical damage .
+    bonus HP ) physical damage .
 If Volibear maul''s a champion or Large Monster he goes into a Frenzy for 8 seconds.
-If this Ability is used when in a Frenzy, its damage is increased to 8 / 48 / 88 / 128 ( +160% AD + 8% bonus HP ) physical damage and
+If this Ability is used when in a Frenzy, its damage is increased to 8 / 48 / 88 / 128 ( +160% AD + 10.4% bonus HP ) physical
-    Volibear restors 10 + 10% ( 7% ) missing Health .
-This Ability applies on-hit
+    damage and Volibear restores 10 + 10% ( 7% ) missing Health .
+This Ability applies
-    effects.
-Base Health Regeneration: 20 / 30 / 40 / 50 Damage ratio to monsters:
+    on-hit effects.
+Base Health Regeneration: 20 / 30 / 40 / 50 ( +5% / 6% / 7% /
-    80% .'
+    8% lost Health ).
+Damage ratio to monsters: 80% .'
   name: Frenzied Maul
   slot: '2'
 - cooldowns: